Resonant Spin Hall Effect of Light in Random Photonic Arrays: Resonant spin Hall effect

 \subsection{Intensity at the beam center}

-We first discuss the intensity $I(L)$ of the coherent mode at the beam center, which can be computed from Eq.s (\ref{eq:Ekzex})and (\ref{eq:max_intensity}) .
+We first discuss the intensity $I(L)$ of the coherent mode at the beam center, which can be computed from Eqs (\ref{eq:Ekzex}) and (\ref{eq:max_intensity}).
 For TE- or TM-polarized light (i.e., $\be_0=\be_i^\text{TE}$ or $\be_i^\text{TM}$), we find at small angle

 which describes an exponential decay respectively governed by the imaginary parts $\text{Im}\Sigma_\text{TE}<0$ or $\text{Im}\Sigma_\text{TM}<0$.
-As usually in a disordered medium, this decay provides an effective-medium description for the propagation of the ballistic mode, which gets depleted at the scale of a mean free path due to scattering in other directions \cite{Sheng95}.
+As usually in a disordered medium, this decay provides an effective-medium description for the propagation of the coherent mode, which gets depleted at the scale of a mean free path due to scattering in other directions \cite{Sheng95}.
 As mentioned above, a difference with standard isotropic random media is that the decay here involves two different mean free paths $-k/\text{Im}\Sigma_\text{TE,TM}$, one for each mode.
-In the following, we will use as a benchmark for all length scales along $z$ the TE scattering mean free path, denoted by $\ell_\text{scat}$ \footnote{ For the balanced polarization mixture considered hereafter, the coherent intensity (\ref{eq:ictebis}) involves both the TE and TM mean free paths.
-However, as discussed in the next section, away from the TM resonance we have $\text{Im}\Sigma_\text{TM}\simeq\text{Im}\Sigma_\text{TE}$, while at the TM resonance $\text{Im}\Sigma_\text{TM}\gg\text{Im}\Sigma_\text{TE}$.
+In the following, we will use as a benchmark for all length scales along $z$ the TE scattering mean free path, denoted by $\ell_\text{scat}$\footnote{ For the balanced polarization mixture considered hereafter, the coherent intensity is given by Eq. (\ref{eq:ictebis}), which also involves the TM mean free path $-\text{Im}\Sigma_\text{TM}/k$.
+The definition (\ref{eq:mfp}), nevertheless, turns to be a valid choice whatever the frequency.
+Indeed, as discussed in Sec. \ref{SubSec:resonant_SHE}, away from the TM resonance $\text{Im}\Sigma_\text{TM}\simeq\text{Im}\Sigma_\text{TE}$, while at the TM resonance $|\text{Im}\Sigma_\text{TM}|\gg|\text{Im}\Sigma_\text{TE}|$.
 Therefore, in both cases $I(L)\propto\exp(L \text{Im}\Sigma_\text{TE}/k)$ at large enough $L$. }:

 where we have used Eqs. (\ref{eq:sigmaxx}) and (\ref{eq:SigmaTETM}) in the second equality.
 We will also frequently use the value of the mean free path exactly at the resonance, $\ell_\text{scat}^0\equiv \ell_\text{scat}(\omega_0)= k/4n$.